julienfastre/docker-sogo/README.md

 ```

-You should then be able to reach sogo on http://localhost:8080/SOGo.
+You should then be able to reach sogo on http://localhost:PORT/SOGo.
+Using the actual `nginx.conf` file **and** using a different port than the port 80 or 443, after login, you will encounter an http error on page `http://localhost/SOGo/<something>` Simply re-add the PORT number to reach correct server.

 ## How to build this image